-Don’t squander all those saving by hiring a herd of data nerds to manually slice and dice your meeting metrics.
+Workplace utilization can help you save a ton of money by not having to hire a herd of data nerds to manually slice and dice your meeting metrics.

 Looking for a little more reassurance on exactly how useful data about your meeting rooms and organizational productivity could be?
 We got you.
 Learn exactly how to improve meeting space utilization at your workplace, how to identify trends and patterns in meeting room usage, and exactly what to do to improve meeting rooms for your workers with AskCody’s free Meeting Insights and Analytics ebook.